 Doreen Bernath is an architect and a theorist across disciplines of design, technology, philosophy, visual art and cultures.
 She is a founding partner of SpaceMedia Int.
 Doreen completed her PhD at AA London with the award of RIBA LKE Ozolins Scholarship.
 The thesis went on to be one of the fourfinalists for 2011 RIBA President’s Research Award for Outstanding Thesis.
 She studied BA and MA at University of Cambridge, then for many years practiced professionally in London, Shanghai and Taipei.
 Since 2006, she taught extensively and participated in research projects in universities across UK, Germany, Costa Rica, China and Taiwan.
 Her publications explore specialized topics ranging from representation, digital media to transcultural studies.
 She was an editor of Scroope 13, the architectural journal of the University of Cambridge.
 Her articles and research output have appeared in Time+Architecture magazine in China, Dialogue magazine in Taiwan, in the research journal of the Asia Centre at the London School of Economics, the Architectural Association Fulcrum, and in Revistarquis, the architectural journal of the University of Costa Rica.
 She is currently teaching history and theory in Diploma and DRL at Architectural Association School of Architecture、UCL Bartlett and LEED University.
 Doreen is the director and co-founder of DEZACT.

-Ping-Hsiang Chen is the co-founder and key member of DEZACT.
 Ping-Hsiang Chen is currently working as a senior computational designer at Mamou-Mani Architects.
 He specializes in parametric design, multi-media communication and digital fabrication in architecture.
 Ping Hsiang Chen completed his RIBA Part 1 and Part 2 at AA School of Architecture and a master degree in Architecture and Digital Media at the University of Westminster.
 He has worked as architecture and computational designer on a wide range of projects in KPF, ShaGa studio and A+T Partners in London.
 He has contributed to journals and conferences such as Smart Geometry (2013) and London Build Conference (2016), and has given several talks on the topic of advanced computation in architecture and digital fabrication in both Taiwan and UK.
 He has taught at Shih Chien University in Taiwan, the AA Visiting School in Israel, Dorset and with the Digital Prototyping Lab at the AA.
 He is currently a computational course tutor at the Bartlett school of architecture in University College of London, and a parametric design consultant at SimplyRhino.
 He has trained companies such as Foster+Partners, Gillespies, CHAM, Forpeople, ASTHEIMER and more across urban, architecture and product design.
 His architecture and art works have been showcased and exhibited internationally at UCI Gallery (USA); Light in Alingsås (Sweden); Cheers Exhibition / P3 exhibition / SG2013 (UK ); Modern Body Festival 2016(NL).

 Akshay is an architect based out of Boston.
 His design work is based in research and development into computational design methods situated in issues of performance, social engagement and urban futures.
 Akshay has worked in the US, UK and in INDIA where he was a Project Architect at the award winning Architron Group and led their design research cell (AG+DR).
 He has contributed to a number of research journals, magazines and books on these subjects.
 His work has been exhibited internationally, at forums and institutions such as UIA World Architecture Congress, London Design Festival, ACADIA, eCAADe, AA, Bartlett, Harvard University, UT Austin, Shih Chein University amongst others.
 Akshay has experience working with a diverse mix of organizations including architecture and design consulting firms, art practices, academic research institutions as well as civil society groups on a projects for government, corporate and non profit sector.
 He is a TATA scholar (2012) and a Urban Habitats Forum Fellow (2009).
 Akshay is an alumni of Harvard University Graduate School of Design(US), Architectural Association (UK) and Sushant School of Art & Architecture (India).
 He is also the founding member of DEZACT.